What Is Social Proof? Why You Need Your Customers' Help

 1. Devise a system for collecting customer reviews.

-Positive reviews on Google or Facebook can dramatically influence a customer‘s decision to buy from you — especially if you have many of them.
-The previously cited BrightLocal data suggests that most customers won’t trust a business's overall rating unless it draws from 40 or more reviews.
+I‘ve observed that positive reviews on Google or Facebook can dramatically influence a customer‘s decision to buy from you — especially if you have many of them.
+The previously cited BrightLocal data also suggests that most customers won’t trust a business’s overall rating unless it draws from 40 or more reviews.

 Because of this, your first step for leveraging social proof should be devising a system for collecting reviews.
 Simple steps like claiming your profile on third-party review sites or adding a review link to in-store and digital receipts will help you collect more reviews across multiple platforms.
-Of course, an automated email request will also serve as a powerful reminder.
+I would also recommend using an automated email request to serve as a powerful reminder.

 2. Publish testimonials on your brand's website and social media accounts.

-You should also incorporate social proof into your brand's online media.
+I strongly advise that you incorporate social proof into your brand's online media.
 On-site testimonials can be particularly effective on landing pages, turning customer experiences into visually engaging elements on your website.
-You can also publish them on Facebook, Twitter, or Instagram, as testimonials and reviews are perfectly suited for your social media campaigns.
+You can also publish them on Facebook, X, or Instagram, as testimonials and reviews are perfectly suited for your social media campaigns.

 A testimonial could be as simple as a featured quote paired with an image of the satisfied customer.
 Or, you could take things a step further by transforming the testimonial into a video or case study.
 The image below shows one example of what a testimonial can look like.